EdgeTX/edgetx.github.io/docs/Radio-hardware-specifications-for-EdgeTX.md

 * MCU: STM32F4 with minimally 1 MB flash running at 168 MHz
   * Support for STM32H562/563 will be available from EdgeTX v3 or v2.11
 * SD/microSD card slot or embedded SD NAND (e.g. XTX XTSD04G, minimally 512 MByte)
-  * Starting with STM32H5 all new radios must use SDIO to connect the storage
+  * Starting with STM32H5 all new radios shall use SDIO to connect the storage
 * Monochrome display with either 128x64 pixels or 212x64 pixels.
 * possibility to flash the firmware via USB-DFU (with or without dedicated DFU button)
 * constantly enabled energy source for the real-time-clock